nf-core/funcscan/docs/output.md

 - `prodigal/`
   - `<samplename>/`:
-    - `*.gff`: annotation in GFF3 format, containing both sequences and annotations
     - `*.fna`: nucleotide FASTA file of the input contig sequences
     - `*.faa`: protein FASTA file of the translated CDS sequences
     - `*.gbk`: annotation in GBK format, containing both sequences and annotations